jason-webcomm/claude-code-gitea-action/README.md

 A general-purpose [Claude Code](https://claude.ai/code) action for GitHub PRs and issues that can answer questions and implement code changes.
 This action listens for a trigger phrase in comments and activates Claude act on the request.
 It supports multiple authentication methods including Anthropic direct API, Amazon Bedrock, and Google Vertex AI.

+**✨ Now with Gitea Support!** This action can also work with Gitea instances, providing the same Claude Code functionality for self-hosted Git platforms.

 ## Features

 - 🤖 **Interactive Code Assistant**: Claude can answer questions about code, architecture, and programming